alfredomartinezjr/wosostats/resources/definitions.md

 Example 2: [http://i.imgur.com/GWHVuk5.gif](http://i.imgur.com/GWHVuk5.gif)

-Demi Stokes, the player in red who receives the pass, is immediatelly challenged for the ball by Tobin Heath, the player in white.
+Demi Stokes, the player in red who receives the pass, is immediately challenged for the ball by Tobin Heath, the player in white.
 Stokes, practically face to face with Heath, never seems to be taking on Heath so much as she is trying to keep the ball away.
 Despite the fact that it doesn't look like a take on, Heath looks like she was engaging Stokes, was challenging her for the ball, and ultimately tackled the ball away.
 This looks like this on the spreadsheet (certain columns have been hidden to better show this):

 ![](http://i.imgur.com/gQCcBVq.png)